dislux-hapfyl/meta-lang-examples/README.md

 `looper` & `writer` are αcτµαlly pδrταblε εxεcµταblε https://justine.lol/ape.html

-*I don't accept Justine's political bias, associate myself with her or associates and any of her personal, technical views & opinions.
+*I don't accept Justine's political bias, nor associate myself with her or associates and any of her personal, technical views, comments & opinions.
 I simply use a language that uses her software which is brilliant.*

 In other words Meta Lang compiles to an APE.